0xsisyfos/PredictionMarket/README.md

 ```
 ### B. Testing the front-end

-Once you have deployed the dApp using Atlas:
+Once you have deployed the contract on the network:
 - In the `App.js` file replace `CONTRACT_ADDRESS` with your freshly deployed dApp address
-- Create a JSON file named `contract_abi.json` in the same directory as your `index.html`file
+- Create a JSON file named `contract_abi.json` in the same directory as your `index.html` and `app.js` file
+- Note: if you deployed to Linea Mainnet, you'll have to change the chainID (in hex), and network RPC (see [Linea Network info](https://docs.linea.build/developers/quickstart/info-contracts))

 Note: in Atlas you can find both the contract address and ABI in the **Deployed Contracts** menu.